Your exotic pet might enjoy a day outside enjoying the warmth and sunshine.

 - Some reptiles enjoy warm temperatures, but direct sunlight for long periods can cause them to dehydrate.

 - Birds should not be taken out unless the wings are clipped or they are contained in a cage.
-If they aren’t, a sudden gust could pick up your bird and carry him away from you.
+If they aren’t, a sudden gust could pick up your bird and carry them away.

-- Tethers for birds are not recommended for outside use because it is quite easy for many birds to slip out from them, allowing the birds to fly away.
+- Tethers for birds are not recommended for outside use because it is quite easy for many birds to slip out of them.
 Tethered birds can also suffer leg injuries.

-- Taking your bird out while it is inside its cage is the safest option; your pet can enjoy the sunshine without risk of flying away and becoming harmed.
+- Taking your bird out while inside their cage is the safest option; your pet can enjoy the sunshine without risk of flying away and becoming harmed.

-If you want to take your exotic pet outside, consider getting him microchipped.
-If your pet gets away and is found, the registered microchip can get him back home to you safely.
+If you want to take your exotic pet outside, consider getting them microchipped.
+If your pet gets away and is found, the registered microchip can get them back home to you safely.

 An exotic pet can often travel a great distance upon escape.
-Without microchipping, if your pet is found, he won’t be easily reunited with you.
+Without microchipping, if your pet is found, they won’t be easily reunited with you.